 You can choose how much leave to apply for, up to a maximum of 5 years (5 years 4 months if obtaining Entry Clearance) in each grant.
 You can subsequently apply to extend your leave if you require further limited leave in the United Kingdom.
 There is no maximum limit on the time you can spend in the UK in this category.
-Extension applications can be made while you are still in the UK, or alternatively if you need to travel, they can be submitted overseas in any country as long as you have authority to be living in that country (and have been given authority to live there for more than 6 months).
+Extension applications can be made while you are still in the UK, or alternatively, if you need to travel, they can be submitted overseas in any country if you have authority to be living in that country (and have been given authority to live there for more than 6 months).

-- work in any sector**
+- work as self-employed/contracted/employed in any sector**

 - work for any employer and move between employers without any additional approval from the Home Office

 - work as a doctor or Dentist in Training; or

 ** Please note that to extend your leave, or apply for settlement, you will need to demonstrate that you have been paid for employment in your specialist field